Radon Measurement/Radon Testing

 Get a short-term radon test kit

-The Nevada Radon Education Program offers low cost, short-term (2-4 day) radon test kits for Nevada residents.
+Short-term (2-4 day) test kits cost $10 plus shipping (if purchased by mail).
 Test kits include the test device, instructions, a postage-paid return mailer and the laboratory analysis report.

-There are four ways to get a short-term test kit.
+There are three ways to get a short-term (2-4 day) test kit.

-- Visit the nearest Cooperative Extension or partner office to get a FREE radon test kit from Jan.
-1 to Feb.
-28. Call 1-888-RADON10 (888-723-6610) to locate the nearest location offering test kits or view Nevada locations for radon test kits.
+- Complete and submit the online form, print the email confirmation and bring it to the nearest Cooperative Extension or partner office to receive a radon test kit.
+Call 1-888-RADON10 (888-723-6610) to locate the nearest location offering test kits, or view Nevada locations for radon test kits.

 Get a long-term radon test kit